 Testing has shown the bullet can reach speeds of 2,400 feet per second.
 Researchers said they were confident the bullet could reach standard military speeds using customized gunpowder.

 Computer simulations showed an unguided bullet under real-world conditions could miss a target more than a half mile away by nearly 10 yards.
 But according to the patent, a guided bullet would get within eight inches.

-The design for the bullet includes an optical sensor to detect a laser beam on a target.
+Sandia Labs said the design for the 4-inch-long bullet includes an optical sensor in the nose to detect a laser beam on a target.
 The sensor sends information to guidance and control electronics that use an algorithm in an eight-bit central processing unit to command electromagnetic actuators.
-The actuators steer the fins that guide the bullet.
+These actuators steer tiny fins that guide the bullet to the target.

 Jones said there are still some engineering problems to be sorted out that will make the bullet more practical _ for example, it will have to be tough enough to be dropped off the back of a truck and still work.

-Even more innovation is needed for the manufacturing process.
+Even more innovation will be needed for the manufacturing process.

 "What we want to do is make it cheap enough to make it cost effective for the military to use in a machine gun," he said.
 "It's not going to be millions of dollars, but it's not going to be a buck a piece either."